TypeNetwork/variable-fonts-info-site/README.md

            I began putting text and sketches of these all together in a single RTF on the above drive in:
              Typography/All-Example Brochure Team

-A templete exists for these pages and mockups based on that template are in Google slides, which have been shared.
+A template exists for these pages and mockups based on that template are in Google slides, which have been shared.

 As of 11/28/18, content exists here to make 12-15 pages to start and get more contributors invoved.